How and when to submit research applications to ARSAC

 If the PRA has been approved by ARSAC at the time your application is received, the ARSAC Support Unit will aim to have the certificate issued and authorised within a week.

 Please note that the site application for any study that has been assessed through IRAS must be sent to ARSAC using the RCA form.
-If there are any site specific variations to the study these can be added to the RCA form electronically or by hand.
+Site specific variations to the study can be indicated on the RCA form electronically or by hand.

 ARSAC Support Unit